Questions & Answers

 Drawing from this diverse movement for justice, we leverage our specific skill sets to execute our strategy of both educating the general public on the oppressive nature work of Ateret Cohanim, Regavim, Ir David/Elad, Israel Land Fund, and Hebron Fund on the ground, but more importantly, creating structural change by cutting off the money they receive from US taxpayers.

 What do we want?

-We want you to join our call for the New York State Attorney General’s office to revoke the charitable status of each organization’s charitable sponsors in the United States: American Friends of Ateret Cohanim, American Friends of Ir David, the Hebron Fund, the Central Fund of Israel and Israel Independence Fund.
+We want you to join our call for the State Attorney General’s office to hold each organization and their charitable sponsors in the United States to account: American Friends of Ateret Cohanim, American Friends of Ir David, the Hebron Fund, the Central Fund of Israel and Israel Independence Fund.
 Every year, millions of tax-deductible dollars are funneled through these organizations to settlement projects at the US taxpayers’ expense.